cortinaluis/vue-google-map-sample/README.md

 </div>
 ```

 Let's take a closer look at `view/map/template.html` again.
 When `components/google_map_loader` is ready,
-it will export 2 props: `google` and `map`
+it will export 2 props: `google` and `map`.
-For `view/map` uses &lt;slot-scope&gt; (with an object destructure) can now receives these props.
+For `view/map` uses &lt;slot-scope&gt; (with an object destructure)
+can now receives these props.
 Like this:

 ```